 Character: Beatrice

-Thoughts on Character: She’s a girl after my own heart, knows what she wants although her methods are somewhat extreme.
+Thoughts on Character: She’s a girl after my own heart,

-Character’s Favourite Song: Independent Women by Destiny’s Child
+Character’s Favourite Song: Independent Women by Destiny’s

 Favourite Food: CHEESE